 Many different methods have been proposed for SOC and SOH estimation.
-In general, these methods can be divided into three categories: direct measurement-based methods, model-based methods, and data-driven methods.
+In general, these methods can be divided into three categories: direct measurement-based methods, data-driven methods, and physics-based methods.
 Direct measurement-based methods estimate the SOC and SOH through directly measurable features like voltage, current, and resistance.
 These methods generally have low computational complexity.
 However, they either have low accuracy (e.g., resistance method) or can be only used offline (e.g., ampere-hour counting method and impedance method) \cite{shida}.
-The only exceptions are the differential voltage method and its variant incremental capacity method, using which many studies got pretty good SOC and SOH estimation results \cite{differntial1,differential2,differntial3}.
-The "differential voltage" stands for the derivative of the terminal voltage with respect to the capacity, while the "incremental capacity" stands for the derivative of capacity with respect to the terminal voltage.
-The differential voltage method estimates the SOC and SOH by extracting features from the differential voltage curve (or the incremental capacity curve, for the incremental capacity method) that are related to SOH and SOC.
-The limitation of these two methods is that they require precise voltage measurement, and they only work when the current in the charge or discharge is constant and is lower than a specific value \cite{yang2021review}.
+The only exceptions are the differential voltage method and its variant, the incremental capacity method, which yields relatively high accuracy SOC and SOH estimation results \cite{differntial1,differential2,differntial3}.
+The ``differential voltage'' refers to the derivative of the terminal voltage with respect to the capacity, and the ``incremental capacity'' refers to the derivative of capacity with respect to the terminal voltage.
+These two methods estimate the SOC and SOH by extracting related features from the differential voltage or incremental capacity curves.
+The limitations of these two methods are that they require precise voltage measurements, and they only work when the current is constant and is lower than a specific value \cite{yang2021review}.

 On the other hand, data-driven methods estimate the battery SOC and SOH by training a black-box model with a large dataset \cite{smarter}.
-The input of the data-driven methods is usually health indicators derived from capacity, resistance, voltage, current, and temperature profiles \cite{AI}.
+The input of the data-driven methods is usually health indicators derived from capacity, resistance, voltage, current, and temperature data \cite{AI}.
 The benefits of data-driven methods are that they do not need physical-based models and can have high accuracy \cite{shi2023robust}.
-The disadvantages are that they need high computational effort and are sensitive to the quantity and quality of training data \cite{SOH_definition}.
+The disadvantages are that they need high computational effort for training and are sensitive to the quantity and quality of training data \cite{SOH_definition}.